SumiSastri/react-basics-to-hooks/README.md

   Project following YouTube Brad Traversy's tutorial to experiment with Hooks

 - [Fundamentals](https://github.com/SumiSastri/react-basics-to-hooks/tree/master/fundamentals)
   Tutorials on the fundamentals of React, follows the basic and intermediate documentation with examples and code snippets.
 This has a front-end which demos many concepts and has a brief explaination of how the code works.
 There are readme's in each section to drill down into the documentation and simplify it.
-There is a mini-project on the Context-API following a tutorial from NetNinja as I found the concepts a bit dry in the documentation, the project helped me understand how the documentation could be applied to a real o project.
+There is a mini-project on the Context-API following a tutorial from NetNinja.
+The project helped me understand how the documentation could be applied to a real o project.
+This section uses class-based react-components.

 - [Hooks](https://github.com/SumiSastri/react-basics-to-hooks/tree/master/hooks)

 Work in Progress: Tutorials on the fundamentals of Hooks, follows the basic and intermediate documentation with examples and code snippets.

 - [Progressive-Web-Apps-Videorama]([https://github.com/SumiSastri/react-basics-to-hooks/tree/master/progressive-web-apps/videorama])

   In the subfolder Videorama is a fully deployed app on Netifly, following a Linked-In course.
 This course has also been used to adapt the Breaking-Bad project and turn it into a PWA.

 #### RESOURCES